tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Hybrid and GPU
 ~~~~~~~~~~~~~~

-New hybrid GPU mode that allows you to mix hybrid animator models for near and GPU animation for far at the same time.
+A hybrid GPU mode that allows you to mix hybrid animator models for near view and GPU animation for far view at the same time.

 How To Create
 """""""""""""